seattle-javascript-401d25/08-09-http-routing-rest/LAB-09.md

 * Continue your work from Lab 8
 * Add a `storage` directory in your `lib` directory that contains three modules:
     * Move your `storage.js` module from Lab 8 into this directory and rename it `memory.js` (or whatever naming convention you want)
     * Create a new module called `file-system.js` (or whatever you want) where you will write new storage methods that will save and persist your resources to your local file system instead of in memory.
-Those storage methods should be the same as the MVP requirements for Lab 8: `GET, PUT, and POST (PUT is extra credit)`
+Those storage methods should be the same as the MVP requirements for Lab 8: `GET, POST, and DELETE (PUT is extra credit)`
     * Export those modules into an entry point module of your `storage` directory that will rely on an `env` variable to determine which database system you use for your API

 ## Stretch Goals